+(3) Changes in the political or economic climate, trade policies, laws and regulations or the domestic poultry industry of countries to which the Company or other companies in the poultry industry ship product, and other changes that might limit the Company’s or the industry’s access to foreign markets.(4) Changes in laws, regulations, and other activities in government agencies and similar organizations applicable to the Company and the poultry industry and changes in laws, regulations and other activities in government agencies and similar organizations related to food safety.
+(5) Various inventory risks due to changes in market conditions, including, but not limited to, the risk that market values of live and processed poultry inventories might be lower than the cost of such inventories, requiring a downward adjustment to record the value of such inventories at the lower of cost or market as required by generally accepted accounting principles.
 (6) Changes in and effects of competition, which is significant in all markets in which the Company competes, and the effectiveness of marketing and advertising programs.
 The Company competes with regional and national firms, some of which have greater financial and marketing resources than the Company.
 (7) Changes in accounting policies and practices adopted voluntarily by the Company or required to be adopted by accounting principles generally accepted in the United States.
 (8) Disease outbreaks affecting the production performance and/or marketability of the Company’s poultry products, or the contamination of its products.
 (9) Changes in the availability and cost of labor and growers.
 (10) The loss of any of the Company’s major customers.
 (11) Inclement weather that could hurt Company flocks or otherwise adversely affect its operations, or changes in global weather patterns that could impact the supply of feed grains.
 (12) Failure to respond to changing consumer preferences.
 (13) Failure to successfully and efficiently start up and run a new plant or integrate any business the Company might acquire.